PORTLAND — Hotel capacity in the city could expand by as many as 900 rooms in the near future.

 A new, 86-unit Hampton Inn is under construction at 1210 Brighton Ave. on the city’s Westbrook boundary.
 The developer expects to open on the former Travelodge property next year.

-The Hilton brand could also expand with a 126-room Home2 Suites at 203 Fore St., next to the Hampton Inn at 207 Fore St. Plans have been submitted to the city, but a Jan.
+The Hampton brand could also expand with a 126-room Home2 Suites at 203 Fore St., next to the Hampton Inn at 207 Fore St. Plans have been submitted to the city, but a Jan.
 9 Planning Board workshop was postponed at the request of developers Chatham Portland DT LLC.

 On Dec.
 13, 2017, the Planning Board approved the first two phases of the master development plan for the former Rufus Deering Lumber Co. property at 383 Commercial St. The first phase calls for a 132-room hotel with adjoining conference center to occupy the stretch of Maple Street from York to Commercial streets.